RoHe72/Explore-Weather-Trends/README.md

 This work is based on a project from the Data Analyst Nanodegree of Udacity.
-The goal was to create a visualization and prepare a write up describing the similarities and differences between global temperature trends and temperature trends in the closest big city to where you live.
+The goal was to create a visualization and prepare a write up describing the similarities and differences between global temperature trends and temperature trends in the big cities i choosed to show.
 To do this, i followed the steps below:

    Extract the data from the database.